Jeffrey Docking: Biography

 Docking grew up in Michigan, including a portion of time beginning in 2nd grade when his family lived in the Michigan State University dormitories while his father completed doctoral studies.
 During that time, he became a fan of the Michigan State Spartans men's ice hockey and worked as a stick boy.
 Upon completion of his studies, Docking's father became deputy superintendent of the East Lansing Public Schools.

 Following undergraduate studies at Michigan State University, Docking worked for a short time as a reporter for WFSL-TV in Lansing, Michigan, covering the Michigan State Capitol.
 He left that position to attend Garrett-Evangelical Theological Seminary, where he earned a M.Div degree.
 He then attended Boston University to earn a Ph.D. in social ethics.
 To pay the bills during that time, he worked as a residence hall director for the Boston University dormitories.

 He and his wife Elizabeth have four children, two of whom were born during the six years that the family lived in the Boston University dormitories.

 Washington & Jefferson College

 During his career at Washington & Jefferson College in Washington, Pennsylvania, Docking served as dean of students.
-President Brian C. Mitchell made him vice president and special assistant to the president.
+President Brian C. Mitchell appointed him vice president and special assistant to the president.
 In that position, he was a member of the "President's Cabinet" and was tasked with improving relations between the City of Washington and the college.

 He also served as coach of the Washington & Jefferson men's ice hockey team for a time, leading the program to replace the old Washington Park ice rink with a new facility that was supposed to have been supported by municipal bonds from the city of Washington.

 In 2004, he completed a fellowship at Carnegie Mellon University where he shadowed president Jared Cohon for a year.